brianhie/trajectorama/README.md

-## Coscape
+## Trajectorama

-Coscape is an algorithm that implements coexpression-based integrative analysis of multi-study single cell transcriptomics.
-Coscape is described in the paper ["Coexpression uncovers a unified single-cell transcriptomic landscape"](https://www.biorxiv.org/content/10.1101/719088v1) by Brian Hie, Hyunghoon Cho, Bryan Bryson, and Bonnie Berger.
+Trajectorama is an algorithm that implements coexpression-based integration of multi-study single-cell trajectories.
+Trajectorama is described in the paper ["Coexpression enables multi-study cellular trajectories of development and disease"](https://www.biorxiv.org/content/10.1101/719088v1) by Brian Hie, Hyunghoon Cho, Bryan Bryson, and Bonnie Berger.

-**Coscape is still under active development.
+**Trajectorama is still under active development.
 Follow the repository for changes and improvements.**

 ### Dependencies

-Coscape is tested with Python version 3.7 on Ubuntu 18.04.
+Trajectorama is tested with Python version 3.7 on Ubuntu 18.04.
 There are a number of Python package dependencies.

 Scientific python packages included in [Anaconda](https://www.anaconda.com/distribution/) are listed below (tested versions listed):
 - scikit-learn (0.20.3)